g-esco101/cs61b/hw2/README.md

 The simulations were conducted using varying grid sizes: 100, 200, 400, 800, and 1600.
 For each grid size, 100
 simulations were performed, and then the mean, standard deviation, confidence interval, and runtimes were calculated.

 Simulations were performed with two different Disjoint Sets: WeightedQuickUnionUF and [UnionFind](hw2/UnionFind.java).
 I implemented UnionFind in [lab 6](https://github.com/g-esco101/cs61b/tree/master/lab6) (where you can also see the [tests](https://github.com/g-esco101/cs61b/blob/master/lab6/tests/UnionFindTest.java) that I wrote for it).
 WeightedQuickUnionUF was provided.
-The UnionFind was faster because it employs path compression on the methods union, connected, and find; the WeightedQuickUnionUF performs path compression only on union.
+The UnionFind was faster because it employs path compression in the methods union, connected, and find.

+Path compression produces a shorter, bushier tree, because each node that is visited during these operations gets connected to the root.
+This results in operations that are close to amortized constant time (constant on average): M union/connected operations on N nodes is O(N + M α(N)), where α is the inverse Ackermann function.
+Weighted Quick Union without path compression results in O(N + M log N) for these operations.

 The results of these simulations can be found in [hw2.results.txt](hw2/results.txt).

 ## Challenges

 Backwash is when the system percolates and open sites that are connected to the bottom become full even though they are not adjacent to a full site.
 Initially, I added two virtual sites that were off the grid: one connected to all the open sites at the surface (i.e. full sites), and the other connected to all the open sites at the bottom.
 This resulted in
 backwash: When the two virtual sites were connected, all the open sites connected to the bottom became full, because they were connected to the full virtual site.
-To prevent this, I used a two sets: one to track the roots of full sites connected to the surface, and another to track the roots of open sites connected to the bottom.
+To prevent this, I used two sets: one to track the roots of full sites connected to the surface, and another to track the roots of open sites connected to the bottom.
 This ensured that sets of sites were disjoint.

 ## Run